German-themed beer festivals take place in the Lower Mainland each fall including Oktoberfest events in Vancouver, Port Moody and elsewhere.

 For more information about the Cask Night, Beer Festival and Oktoberfest Dance, check out the Harrison Beer Festival website.

 Harvest Haus is Vancouver’s largest and arguably most impressive Oktoberfest event.
-It takes place in a giant tent “Festzelte” structure that holds up to 1000 people and features German food, beer, live music and other entertainment.
+It takes place most years in a giant tent “Festzelte” structure that holds up to 1000 people and features German food, beer, live music and other entertainment.
+It will NOT, however, be taking place in 2018.

-Tickets cost between $25 and $35 for general admission and food and beers are extra.
+In past years tickets have cost between around $25 and $35 for general admission and food and beers are extra.

 For more information about the Vancouver Oktoberfest event, click Harvest Haus.